Bonifatius94/nwins/README.md

 This project contains a reinforcement learning approach for playing an adaptation of the very popular game *Connect Four*, called *Connect N* consisting of basically 3 components: game logic, game UI and AI training.

-The project was part of a course at the University of Augsburg (chair of Human Centered Multimedia).
-It was developed by:
+The project was developed by:
 - Marco Tröster
 - Simon Pistrosch